 Reports of new allegations on open cases are treated similarly to new protective intervention reports.

-A new allegation on an open case constitutes a report under the CYFA.
+A new allegation on an open case constitutes a report under the Children Youth and Families Act 2005 (CYFA).

 Within CRIS there is a separate module to record the report.